-I first met my co-author Frank Binder over 33 years ago when I became a member of the Appleton Rifle & Pistol Club.
+I first met Frank Binder over 36 years ago when I became a member of the Appleton Rifle & Pistol Club in Appleton, Wisconsin.
 Francis Joseph Binder III was born on December 28, 1942 to Francis Joseph and Alice (Van Adestine) Binder II in Manawa, Wisconsin.